-With animated movies like Frozen breaking box office records and video games continuously increasing in popularity, it’s no wonder that students want to explore the exciting world of 3D animation!
-In this introductory camp, you will get hands-on experience with Autodesk’s Maya software, which is used in a number of professional studios around the world.
+With animated movies like Frozen breaking box office records and video games continuously increasing in popularity, it’s no wonder that students want to explore the exciting world of 3D animation.
+In this introductory camp, you will get hands-on experience with Autodesk’s Maya software, which is used in several professional studios around the world.
 You’ll learn basic modeling and animation techniques, and gain experience creating your own art, manipulating images and graphics, and creating movement.
 Students who bring a mobile storage device can leave with their work; others will be provided with access to a downloadable version after camp ends, so they can share their work with family and friends.

 |Course Date Info:|